Coronavirus. Covid-19. SARS CoV-2. Those are all names referring to a virus that we’d all like to forget! Right?!

 When you have to wear a mask for several hours…well, first be sure that you’re getting some fresh air and not covering your mouth and nose for hours on end…but, I digress.

 Anyway, if you have to wear a mask throughout most of your day, and it’s causing acne, skipping make-up for now can help to clear up the breakout.

 2- Probiotics & Collagen

-The health of your gut and the health of your skin is closely linked.
+The health of your gut and the health of your skin are closely linked.